Ademar

 Ademar is a masculine Germanic name, ultimately derived from Audamar, as is the German form Otmar.
-It was in use in medieval France, Latinized as Adamarus, and in modern times has been popular in French, Spanish and Portuguese-speaking countries.
+It was in use in medieval France, Latinized as Adamarus or Ademarus, and in modern times has been popular in French, Spanish and Portuguese-speaking countries.
 A feminine form Adamardis seems to have been in use from the 10th century, reduced to Aanord, Aenor by the 12th.

+In the Portuguese language, Ademar is the current spelling, Adhemar being an archaic version of the name.

+Bearers

+Notable people with this name include: